caherrera/laravel-notifications-infobip/README.md

 ## Security

-If you discover any security related issues, please email princeton.mosha@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please help me and rise a ticket on issue tracker or simply fix it and I'll merge

 ## Credits
 - Based on [Twilio SMS Notification channel](https://github.com/laravel-notification-channels/twilio) for Laravel
+- Based on [princeton255/laravel-notifications-infobip](https://github.com/tumainimosha/laravel-notifications-infobip) Infobip Notifications Channel for Laravel 5.5+
 - This project uses the [Infobip Client library](https://github.com/infobip/infobip-api-php-client), and wraps it for smooth use in Laravel

 ## License